 It’s important to recognize that no teacher will be the right fit for every student at every stage of their development.
 Through lessons via Skype, FaceTime, and Zoom, it’s possible for every violin, viola, fiddle, or cello student to have access to some teacher who best suits their age range, playing level, learning style, personality, musical interests, and who has experience with their playing struggles.
 While it’s wonderful when this teacher happens to live down the street, that’s not a realistic expectation, especially for students living in more remote areas or who have unique needs.
 I’ve seen mismatched student-teacher relationships damage a student's playing ability and self-esteem, sometimes irreparably.
 Some of these students eventually come my way, and while many can be helped, the mental, emotional, and physical repair process can take many years to heal.
 Some are forever scarred.
 I hope that technology can help stop this pattern from happening.
 Every student deserves to find a violin, viola, fiddle, or cello teacher who they love!
 Furthermore, anyone on the path to true artistry, needs the help of a variety of teachers to achieve the highest levels.

-Once we determine our payment schedule (per lesson, monthly, or one of my package rates), I can invoice a student through PayPal, or we can set up payment through Venmo, Zelle, Apple Pay, or with a check in the mail.
+Once we determine our payment schedule (per lesson, monthly, or one of my package rates), we can set up payment through Venmo, Zelle, Apple Pay, PayPal, Wise, or with a check in the mail.

-When I invoice international students through PayPal it will be in US Dollars, but students are able to pay with credit card, PayPal balance, etc. in their countries’ currency.
-PayPal will convert to USD automatically.
+Using either PayPal or Wise we are able to convert the student's local currency to USD automatically.
 Some foreign students have used other payment methods as well.
-Apple Pay is a nice way to avoid the excess charges of PayPal.
+Apple Pay, for countries that support it, is a nice way to avoid the excess charges.
 In any case, we will work together to find a method that is easiest and most cost effective for the particular situation.

 I initially assumed that online lessons wouldn't work well for young students, especially beginners under age 6 or so, but I’ve taught lessons via Skype, FaceTime, or Zoom to students as young as 3 quite successfully.
 Parents of very young children need to be very involved in lessons and home practice in general.
 While parental involvement has always been a strong encouragement, I require that online students under 8 years old have parents sit through the lessons and help with manual adjustments, at least until the child demonstrates that they’re able to be independent in this regard.
 More often than not, parents choose to learn to play alongside their child.

 Absolutely!
-I have taught at least a hundred complete beginners of all ages via Skype, FaceTime, or Zoom with the same success I might with a in-person beginning student.
+Since I began teaching virtually in 2009, I have taught well over one hundred complete beginners of all ages via Skype, FaceTime, or Zoom with the same success I might with a in-person beginning student.

 We begin by addressing good form, including personally tailored shoulder and chin support suggestions, developing a highly functional bow hold, building good intonation, rhythm, the ability to play by ear and also to read sheet music, and eventually the ability to play with a variety of bow strokes, to play musically, with feeling and good tone, etc..